-Obviously everyone is different - but in general - these are your basics if you're wondering where to start....
+Obviously, everyone is different – but in general – these are some basics if you’re wondering where to start….

 And a little tip for those of you that say you have no time: either take your make-up off as soon as you get home OR take your make-up off before you take your bra off (if you sleep in your bra then do the first tip!)

 - Cleanse your skin every morning.
-It obviously doesn't have to be as intense as the night time - but a quick hot flannel and milk/balm/gel wouldn't go amiss to get rid of the overnight shedding. *gross* I know some brands say you don't need to cleanse your skin in the morning.
-That's OK.
-They're wrong.
-If you're body doesn't sweat/shed why do we have to change the bedding?
-Yeah.
-That's what I thought.
+It obviously doesn’t have to be as intense as the night-time – but a quick warm flannel and milk/balm/gel wouldn’t go amiss to get rid of the overnight shedding.
+I know some brands say you don’t need to cleanse your skin in the morning.
+That’s OK.
+They’re wrong.

 The fact is that yes, obviously too much sun is damaging to the skin.
 But so is too much chlorine.
 And too much pollution.
 Get out there and get some sunshine.
-We need it.
-And in the right dosage it can be amazing for your skin.
-Some brands would have us all in full burqas and hijabs.
-That's ok.
-They're wrong too.
+Some brands would have us believe the sun is the ultimate enemy.
+That’s only true if you don’t respect it.
 Get some sun.
-Just don't be stupid about it.
-Read my SPF Cheat Sheet.
+Not a lot, some.
+Just don’t be stupid about it.

 - Stop eating crap.
 It’s not rocket science.
 If ‘cooking’ to you means ‘piercing the film’, you are not cooking – you are reheating.
 And eating processed food.
 Which has no benefit to your health or skin.
 I’m not going to tell you what foods to avoid.
 You’re not a moron.